 No – Class B shares are owned by certain members of management and cannot be purchased or sold by individuals.

 The Company commenced trading its shares on the NYSE under the ticker PSTL on May 15, 2019.

-Postal Realty Trust is an internally managed real estate corporation that owns and manages properties leased to the United States Postal Service (USPS).
-The Company’s current portfolio is comprised of 271 postal properties in 41 states.
-In addition, Postal Realty Trust provides fee-based third party property management for an additional 404 postal properties that are leased to the USPS.
-All 404 managed properties are owned by the Company’s Chief Executive Officer Mr. Andrew Spodek’s family and their partners.
+Postal Realty Trust is an internally managed real estate corporation that owns properties leased to the United States Postal Service (USPS).
+The Company’s current portfolio is comprised of 487 postal properties in 45 states.

-Postal Reality Trust’s objective is to create stockholder value by generating attractive risk-adjusted returns through the expansion of its portfolio of owned and managed postal properties leased to the United States Postal Service.
+Postal Realty Trust’s objective is to create stockholder value by generating attractive risk-adjusted returns through the expansion of its portfolio of owned postal properties leased to the United States Postal Service.

 Postal Realty Trust, Inc. was founded in 2004 as Nationwide Postal Management, Inc. (NPM) by Chief Executive Officer Andrew Spodek.
 During November 2018, the Company formed as a Maryland corporation and changed its name to Postal Realty Trust, Inc.

 Yes, Postal Realty Trust, Inc. pays a quarterly dividend on its common stock.
 Currently, the Company pays a quarterly dividend of $0.14 per share.
 As earnings grow, Postal Realty Trust plans to increase its dividend to a quarterly run rate of $0.255 per share.

 At this time the Company does not have a Dividend Reinvestment Plan (DRIP).